Priax/Rust_Workshop/README.md

 Rust is statically and strongly typed, thus meaning that the compiler MUST know the type of a variable at compilation time.<br>

-## Why Learn Rust?
-### Rust is safe, fast, productive. <br>
-The limitations of Rust allow it to be faster and safer

-In this workshop, we'll explore the key features of Rust.
-We'll delve into Rust's data types, borrow checker, functions, and more...
-By the end of this workshop, you'll be well on your way to adding Rust to your programming toolkit.

-Let's get started!

 ## Similarities with C

 - **Algorithms and Logic:** The fundamental programming concepts like loops, conditional statements, and functions are similar in both C and Rust.
 It's sometimes hard to understand Rust's syntax, but there's plenty of documentation online ! <br><a href="https://doc.rust-lang.org/stable/book/" target="_blank">The Rust Programming Language</a>